Hi, I’m Katie, and I’m a reusable snack bag junkie.

 What I DO like about this material is how easy it is to wipe clean and how fast it dries.
 It also takes very little space to store, which is great.

 It is hard to get it to lay flat, though, so the placemat idea would take more time to pin down than most kids have at lunch; the mat just holds its folded shape too well.
 And it’s a bit smaller than some wraps; I’m comparing to the Wrap-n-mat (on Amazon) which I purchased for my mom years ago.
-She’s still using it, it’s in good shape, and it gets the job done.
+She used it for years and it stayed in good shape, and got the job done.
 Kids Konserve generally runs less money than the Wrap-N-Mat, so if you don’t mind it being a bit smaller, it’s a great deal.

 Frugal Granola: Truly Plastic-Free Beeswax Coated Fabric Snack Bags